 - Use external secrets and SSO authentication providers to simplify backup and restore processes.

 - Scale event processing with backend clients.
 The etcd quorum algorithm requires some communication between node members to sync state, so as the number of nodes grow the amount of resources needed to reach quorum also grows, so there is a tradeoff between redundancy and resource requirements.

 Scale further with Postgres event store: Once you’ve gone as far as you can with scaling via Sensu backend clients, you can take the event processing out of etcd entirely and move it into a Postgres event store.
 It’s a bit more complicated but it gets you an order of magnitude without having to use a large set of federated clusters.
 You can read more about this in Sean’s blog post about performance tuning Sensu Go

 There you have it: All of the steps and best practices you need to scale your monitoring with Sensu clustering!
 For even more direction, visit these resources:

 - Scaling Sensu Go, with details on moving event storage to Postgres: https://blog.sensu.io/scaling-sensu-go

 - Try Sensu: https://sensu.io/get-started

-Join our next webinar on May 19 for more best practices, including how to set up our HashiCorp Vault integration and how to automate custom scripts with command plugins.
+Check out our webinar for more best practices, including how to set up our HashiCorp Vault integration and how to automate custom scripts with command plugins.